ETC-A/etca-spec/base-isa.md

 | `1101` | greater                 | <code> ~Z &amp; (N = V) </code>  |         |
 | `1110` | always                  |                                  |         |
 | `1111` | never                   |                                  |         |

+## Separation of Program ROM and RAM

+Aside from program rom starting at address 0x8000, there are very few specifics for how the memory address space are layed out.
+For ease of implementation, this spec only requires that the CPU can execute memory from address 0x8000 through 0xFFFF and that read-write memory is accessible from address 0x0000 through 0x7FFF.
+Attempting to use load and store on an address in the range 0x8000-0xFFFF is undefined behavior.
+Similarly, attempting to execute memory in the range 0x0000-0x7FFF is also undefined behavior.
+A future extension will require that all addresses are capable of being executable and that all addresses are capable of being accessed with load and store instructions.